marianiviris/Group-7-Project/README.md

 Hi!
 Thank you for letting us work on this project.

-You can find our work no this documents:
+You can find our work on these documents:

 Project_Master.ipynb = Exploration & Cleanup ||
 Project_Clean.ipynb = Final Data Analysis ||